chenqi57/GreenSIm/README.md

 # Documentation
 Documentations of the above functions can be accesed by typing `?` before each function's name at the R command.
-For instance, the user can read the function `NGS_MLR`'s argument, output and examples in detail by typing `?NGS_MLR`.
+For instance, the user can read the function `NGS_MLR`'s arguments, output and examples in detail by typing `?NGS_MLR`.

 # Example
 Suppose you have a financial instrument consisting a zero-coupon bond with face value $10 and time-to-maturity one year, as well as a bonus of $10 if the underlying stock price S1 after one year from time 0 is greater than strike price K = 100.
 Hence, the objective function is h(x) = exp(-11r/12) [10 + 10I(S1>K)] where r is the annual risk-free rate.